Had LAP-BAND® Surgery and Need Help?

 Are you struggling with increasing heart burn, difficulty swallowing, or other problems?
+Or do you still suffer from morbid obesity and weight regain after LAP-BAND® surgery?
 Postoperative complications are unfortunately common with the LAP-BAND®.
 Contact the Bariatric and Metabolic Center of Colorado today to make an appointment to better understand your band, your struggle, and what next steps are needed.
 In some cases, taking appropriate action can salvage your band.
 In other cases, revisional surgery can replace your band with a safer, more effective weight loss solution.
 In every case we have a solution for you*.

 LAP-BAND® Removal Cost

 Most insurances cover LAP-BAND® removal, but even if this is not the case with your insurance, removal can still be an affordable option.
 LAP-BAND® removal costs less than a traditional first bariatric surgery.